kingmiiidas/startup/README.md

 - **HTML** - Uses two HTML pages total in correct code structures.
 One will be used to login and one for the home/discovery page, offers to trade, and offers to buy.
 Added html pages that shows the placeholder information for the login page as well as the discovery page.
 - **CSS** - Application styling that works visually on different screen sizes.
 Variety of color and transitions.
 - **React** - Build dynamic interfaces with a component-based approach.
 Will use react state management features.
-- **Service** - Backend service using the following endpoints:
-  - Login endpoint
-  - Posts endpoint
-  - Profile endpoint
+- **Service** - Use the fetch API to enable HTTP requests.
+I would also use it to authenticate users, enabling them to make accounts and later sign into those accounts.
 - **DB/Login** - Store old and new users and photos in the database.
 Credentials securely stored in database.
 No access to anything unless authenticated.
-- **WebSocket** - Enable real-time communication
+- **WebSocket** - Enable real-time communication.
+This would be necessary when there are clothes that multiple people want to buy or trade for.
+When you post your name on an article of clothing, it would show up for everyone, not just the person who put their name.
+This would be the live part of the app.

 ## Using HTML